SethGreenbaum/Homework7/README.md

 ## Description

-This is a CLI wizard for generating a README for your github projects
+An app that makes a README

 ## Table of Contents